abrahamrhoffman/logflip/README.md

 Cloud, Engineers and Operations teams have a critical need to rotate logs
 as quickly as possible under specific conditions.

-LOGFLIP USAGE
+<h2>Logflip Usage</h2>
 Logflip is easy.
 It installs itself.
-Just run 'sudo ./logflip' After that, you can 'service logflip start|stop|status' it.
+- Just run 'sudo ./logflip'
+- After that, you can 'service logflip start|stop|status' it.

+<h3> Feature List </h3>
 - Creates (if none exists) /var/logflip/logflip.conf
 - Automagically scans your OS for .log files and adds
   to logflip.conf